CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-06-18.md

   - Red Hat - ?
   - etc.
 - @sjn - do we need to think about a policy on how to interact with downstream manufacturers and stewards?
-  - e.g. require downstream entities to appoint a community liason that we can interact with
+  - e.g. require downstream entities to appoint a community liaison that we can interact with
-- has notes on the requirments from a comercial point of view - but focus on getting government support
+- has notes on the requirements from a commercial point of view - but focus on getting government support

 ### [Authentication & Trusted Publishing](https://github.com/orgs/CPAN-Security/projects/3/views/2)